Herashi/Mobile-Health-Group/README.md

 January 13, 2023:

 * Optimizing engagement in an mHealth intervention (to reduce sodium intake) (Madeline Abbott)

+February 10, 2023:

+* A meta-learning method for estimation of causal excursion effects to assess time-varying moderation (Mengqi Xu & Hera Shi)

 ## Zoom recordings
 All Zoom recordings of meetings from 5/31 onward are available on [Dropbox](https://www.dropbox.com/sh/yyoig0mxm4vfo90/AACoP_tBrN4BF8sMuaX1L91Ua?dl=0).